 What is the Law Regarding Employment in Centerville?

 Employment law refers to the body of laws in Centerville that regulate employees, employers, and independent contractors.
 Hiring procedures, wage disputes, and termination are some issues that are covered by these laws.
-A general understanding of Centerville employment laws is required for both the employee and their employer.
+Employers and their employees alike should be aware of Centerville employment laws.

 "At-Will" vs. Contract Employment Terms